grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 // creating a generic UI to interact with the DSP my_ui* m_ui = new MyUI();
 // linking the interface to the DSP instance m_dsp->buildUserInterface(m_ui);

-// initializing the DSP instance m_dsp->init(44100);
+// initializing the DSP instance with the SR m_dsp->init(44100);

 // hypothetical audio callback, assuming m_input/m_output are previously allocated